 TEXTURE: A perfectly made Potato-Cauliflower will have just cooked potato slices with cauliflower chunks that hold their shape and are not too mushy!

-Before starting the process of cooking aloo gobi, these few simple steps taken ahead can make your cooking experience easier and more efficient.
+Before starting the process of cooking, these few simple steps taken ahead can make your cooking experience easier and more efficient.

 - Wash vegetables.
 Wash potatoes, cauliflower, tomatoes, green chili and fresh coriander.

 - Assemble the ingredients.
 Peel and cut the potatoes into small slices, cut the cauliflower into medium sized florets, Finely chop garlic and ginger.
 Chop onions and tomatoes too.

 - Measure spices.
 Pre-measure all spices like turmeric, cumin powder, coriander powder, amchur (dried mango powder), garam masala and red chili powder to maintain a good pace while cooking.